reedwoodruff/molecule_schema/devlog.md

 One of the main questions is regarding how to handle referencing existing nodes to add to a slot (or to edit).
 Currently there is a lot of runtime checking done to ensure that the id passed into one of these methods points to a valid item for the operation in question.
-This wasn't too big of a deal earlier since I was already doing a bunch of runtime checking to ensure that all of the operations in a final MainBuilder adhered to the schema.
+This wasn't too big of a deal earlier since I was already doing a bunch of runtime checking to ensure that all of the operations in a final FreshBuilder adhered to the schema.
 But now, I think a lot of this checking is redundant with these typestate guards.
 The typestate should (in theory) make it impossible for a user to misconfigure any action.
 The only remaining runtime check which seems to be necessary is that of referencing an existing node (or a temporary node, which is also a fallible action if the user did not create a temporary node of the same name that they are subsequently looking up).
 It seems to me this should be done explicitly immediately upon calling a method which requires an existing node, and that method should return a Result.